Tourist Map of State of Nayarit – Uncover Hidden Beach Paradises

 1. What are the unique festivals in Nayarit that I should not miss?

 A trip to Nayarit is incomplete without experiencing its vibrant local festivals.
-San Blas International Migratory Bird Festival takes place in February, celebrating the return of migratory birds.
+The San Blas International Migratory Bird Festival takes place in February, celebrating the return of migratory birds.
 In March, the Riviera Nayarit Wind Festival showcases the best of windsurfing and kiteboarding.
 The Huichol New Year, celebrated in May, provides an authentic glimpse into the rich traditions of the indigenous Huichol people.

 2. I'm interested in sustainable travel.
 Are there eco-friendly accommodations in Nayarit?